 Step 1: map the value chain and identify stakeholders

 ESRS 1 paragraph 42 requires the entity to consider its own operations, products, services, and business relationships across the upstream and downstream value chain when identifying sustainability matters.
-Before you can assess materiality, you need to understand where the entity operates, who it affects, and who affects it.
+Before you can assess materiality, you need to understand where the entity operates and who it affects.

 Start with the entity’s business activities.
 Map the major product and service lines, the geographic locations of operations, the key suppliers (upstream), and the key customers or end users (downstream).
 EFRAG IG 1 paragraph 175 directs entities to use the list of sustainability matters in ESRS 1 paragraph AR 16 as a starting point, but the value chain map provides the context for interpreting that list.
 A chemical manufacturer in Rotterdam has different relevant sustainability matters than a software company in Berlin, even if both fall within CSRD scope.